andre-ye/uni/docs/research/sfl/random-ideas.md

 We have transformed a regression problem into a probability distribution modeling problem into a multiclass problem.
 The Neural Net can be fitted with a specialized head to process the input (e.g. convolutional for images, recurrent/transformer for sequence) and a FC output for distribution prediction.
 The network can be optimized either through a conventional classification loss function (i.e. multiclass categorical crossentropy), or through a distribution loss function like KL divergence.

-This method can provide a better feedback for regression problems.
+This method can provide more continuous feedback for regression problems.